 - SMART Lesson Materials for up to two grades being taught in the classroom

 - Support from JUMP Math

-- Teachers who have not participated in a JUMP Math professional development session within the past two years (since January 1, 2015) are required to complete an in-person session by July 31, 2017.
+- Teachers who have not participated in a JUMP Math Professional Development (PD) session within the past two years (since January 1, 2016) are required to complete PD by July 31, 2018.

 - Teachers who live in geographic regions where in-person professional development sessions are not offered will be offered a webinar.

-- Teachers who have completed a professional development session (in-person or webinar) since January 1, 2015 are welcome to participate in a free professional development session of their choice.
+- Teachers who have completed a PD session since January 1, 2016 are welcome to participate in a free professional development session of their choice.

 Please note that National Book Fund awardees cannot transfer their training to another teacher.

 PD sessions will be held in larger centres in every region and consist of one one-day session or two half-day sessions during May, June, and July 2018.
 The time, date, and location of each workshop will be announced as soon as dates are available.
 Please note that training must be completed no later than July 31, 2018.
 If training is not completed by this deadline, the award will be reallocated to a teacher on the Book Fund waiting list.

 JUMP Math is committed to evidence-based practice and providing an effective program for teachers and students.
 Therefore, teachers who participate in the National Book Fund must commit to the evaluation component of the program.
 Completing the surveys and student evaluations are mandatory.
 All information is kept strictly confidential and only aggregate data will be reported.
 Program evaluation consists of:

 - Completion of a teacher background and attitude survey (September 2018 and May 2019) and administration of student surveys (in September 2018 and May 2019).
 Some teachers will also be asked to administer student math tests in October 2018 and May 2019.